MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/automated-investigations.md

 ## How threats are remediated

 As alerts are triggered, and an automated investigation runs, a verdict is generated for each piece of evidence investigated.
+Verdicts can be
+- *Malicious*;
+- *Suspicious*; or
-Verdicts can be *Malicious*, *Suspicious*, or *No threats found*.
+- *No threats found*.

 As verdicts are reached, automated investigations can result in one or more remediation actions.
 Examples of remediation actions include sending a file to quarantine, stopping a service, removing a scheduled task, and more.
-(See [Remediation actions](manage-auto-investigation.md#remediation-actions).)
+To learn more, see [Remediation actions](manage-auto-investigation.md#remediation-actions).

 Depending on the [level of automation](automation-levels.md) set for your organization, as well as other security settings, remediation actions can occur automatically or only upon approval by your security operations team.
 Additional security settings that can affect automatic remediation include [protection from potentially unwanted applications](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus) (PUA).

-All remediation actions, whether pending or completed, can be viewed in the [Action Center](auto-investigation-action-center.md) ([https://securitycenter.windows.com](https://securitycenter.windows.com)).
+All remediation actions, whether pending or completed, are tracked in the [Action center](auto-investigation-action-center.md).
 If necessary, your security operations team can undo a remediation action.
-(See [Review and approve remediation actions following an automated investigation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation).)
+To learn more, see [Review and approve remediation actions following an automated investigation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation).

 ## Requirements for AIR